Back to Blog

 The Real Problem: You Can't See the Loss

 The biggest reason theft goes unnoticed is because most bars don't track what should have been used, what was actually used, and where the difference is.
 Without that, everything looks normal.
-Sales are coming in, inventory is moving — but money is still disappearing.
+Sales are coming in and inventory is moving, but money is still disappearing.

 What Bartender Theft Actually Looks Like